Maintenance and Migration

 6.10.2 - The 6 here is considered the "major" version.
 Increments of this number are considered major releases.
 They only occur rarely (usually once per year) and include major refactoring and improvements to the platform.
 There may be some reverse compatibility breaks in these versions so migrations to new major versions must be done with great care.

 For every release issued, maintaining reverse compatibility is the highest priority.
 It is VERY rare that any release will break reverse compatibility, especially within the Form JSON schema that is used to render forms.
 Because of this, it is generally safe to upgrade the software without concern that forms will "break".
 If any refactoring does occur, they will usually be paired with an update hook that will automatically update the database to the correct Schema version so that the behavior of the server is maintained.
-Please see Resolving Update Failures for more explanation on the updated schema.
+Please see for more explanation on the updated schema.

 Before upgrading a server, it is important to create a database backup of the deployment so that it can be restored if any data is lost.
 While this is never expected or anticipated, it is a best practice to minimize downtime in the event of any errors or interruptions during the upgrade process.